 Hyperhomocysteinemia may be caused by a deficiency of B vitamins and folate.
-People with kidney disease, low levels of thyroid hormones, psoriasis, and who take certain medications, including antiepileptic drugs and methotrexate, are known to have increased homocysteine levels.
+People with kidney disease, low levels of thyroid hormones, psoriasis, and who take certain medications, including antiepileptic drugs are known to have increased homocysteine levels.

 Some individuals with high homocysteine levels have a common genetic variant (called methylenetetrahydrofolate reductase, abbreviated MTHFR) that impairs their ability to process folate.
 This defective gene leads to elevated levels of homocysteine in some people who inherit MTHFR (a gene that produces an enzyme that helps regulate homocysteine levels in the body) variants from both parents.
 When there is a genetic mutation in the MTHFR gene, homocysteine levels may not be regulated properly.

 High homocysteine levels may cause autoimmune reactions through its capability to bind and structurally modify specific proteins, then resulting in neoantigens formation potentially relevant either in the onset of specific AD and in the progression of the associated cardiovascular damage (Lazzerini et al, 2007).

 Hyperhomocysteinemia causes connective tissue pathology in four major ways, possibly due to the discovery of a reaction in which homocysteine thiolactone is converted to mercaptopropionaldehyde.